aliceyezhao/counting-lines/README.md

 # Counting lines in text files | Python
+Useful in determining the length and size of source code.
 Input your file name or directory name and get:

-total size
+- its size

-number of files
+- number of files

-number of lines
+- number of lines

-number of empty lines
+- number of empty lines

-number of comment lines
+- number of comment lines

 Files from sub-directories will be extracted.
 Text files written in the following languages are supported: Python, Java, CSS, C, C++, C Shell, HTML, Ruby.
-Sub-totals will be given for each language.
+Sub-totals for every category will be given for each language.
 More lanugages may be supported in the future.
 Non-text files, such as images, will be categorized as "Other" and will not be included in line counts.